Google AI Overview Citation Scraper avatar

 3. Waits 4–15 seconds for the AI Overview block to lazy-render.

-4. Probes an 8-selector priority battery to find the AI Overview container, recording which selector hit so you can detect Google rotating their markup.
+4. Probes an 8-selector priority battery to find the AI Overview container, recording which selector matched on every row — so you can detect Google rotating their markup with a single GROUP BY selector_used query.

-5. Extracts every citation link inside the carousel (URL, registrable domain, anchor text, 1-based position).
+5. Extracts every citation link inside the carousel: URL, registrable domain, anchor text, and 1-based position.

 6. Emits one row per citation, or — when AI Overview did not appear — a single marker row with ai_overview_appeared=false.
-Both row shapes are still meaningful (proving the absence of AI Overview is a valid AEO data point).
+Absence of AI Overview is itself a meaningful AEO data point.

 Output fields: